pugjs/pug/jade.md

          </div>
        </div>

-  Mixins can even take attributes, just like tags.
+  Mixins can even take attributes, just like a tag.
 When attributes are passed they become the implicit `attributes` argument.
 Individual attributes can be accessed just like normal object properties: